Life-Threatening Skin Rashes (cont.)

 - Toxic epidermal necrolysis (TEN)

-- TEN is thought to be a severe form of SJS.
+- The exact cause of TEN is unknown, but it is thought to be a severe form of allergic reaction to certain medications or infections.

 - Toxic shock syndrome (TSS)

-- TSS is caused by an underlying infection with specific Staphylococcus bacteria.
+- TSS is caused by an underlying infection with certain strains of Staphylococcus bacteria.

-- TSS became a public health issue in the 1970s with the introduction of super-absorbent tampons.
-These tampons caused menstruating women to be more easily infected with the staphylococcal infections that led to TSS.
+- TSS became a public-health issue in the 1970s with the introduction of super-absorbent tampons.
+These tampons acted as a foreign body to support bacterial growth of the Staphylococcus bacteria.

 - Other infections that may lead to TSS include superficial skin infections, surgical wound infections, infections after delivering a baby, or infected nasal packings after nasal surgery or nosebleeds.